ibm-cloud-docs/databases-for-redis/getting-started.md

   ```
 7. Save the file as `vcap-local.json` in the directory where the sample app is located.

-To avoid accidentally exposing your credentials when you push an application to GitHub or {{site.data.keyword.cloud_notm}}, make sure that the file containing your credentials is listed in the relevant ignore file.
-If you open `.cfignore` and `.gitignore` in your application directory you can see that `vcap-local.json` is listed in both, so it is not included in the files that are uploaded when you push the app to either GitHub or {{site.data.keyword.cloud_notm}}.
+To avoid accidentally exposing your credentials when you push an application to GitHub or {{site.data.keyword.cloud_notm}}, make sure that the file that contains your credentials is listed in the relevant ignore file.
+If you open `.cfignore` and `.gitignore` in your application directory, you can see that `vcap-local.json` is listed in both, so it is not included in the files that are uploaded when you push the app to either GitHub or {{site.data.keyword.cloud_notm}}.
 {: .tip}

 Now start the local server.